Learn how to manage groups you own in the MCommunity Directory in this overview of the parts of your group and your responsibilities as a group owner.

 - Groups of students in a class.
 To avoid violations of FERPA, a federal law that protects the privacy of personally identifiable information from student education records, member lists of students in a particular class must not be public.
 Use MCommunity course groups instead.

 - Groups focused on a controversial topic or area.
-Your group members may not want their membership in such groups made public.

 - If group members ask you to make the member list private.
 Please honor requests for greater privacy from members of your group.